faithscript/Parallel-Data-Processing-Engine/README.md

 # Parallel-Data-Processing-Engine

-This project is a high-performance, multi-threaded data processing pipeline in modern C++.
-It is something I thought through a few months ago and finally implemented, focusing on clean design, efficiency, and extensibility.
+This was something I thought through a few months ago and finally implemented, focusing on clean design, efficiency, and extensibility.
+I will be adding finance data structures and modifications, as this is intended to cater towards finance.

 ## Features
 - **ThreadPool**: Efficiently manages worker threads for parallel processing